 You may run into places where the edge of your tile row doesn’t line up exactly with the edge of your outlet.
 This will require some notching in your tile.
 Measure and mark, then cut along the line one way.

-Turn your tile, and cut along the line the other way to complete the notch.
+Turn your subway tile, and cut along the line the other way to complete the notch.

-You now have a crisp corner cut out of your tile.
+You now have a crisp corner cut out of your subway tile.

 Install this tile next to the obstacle.
+Add more mastic if need be.
 If you’ve measured and notched your tile correctly, it should fit perfectly.

 You may run into a situation where a piece needs to be cut out of single tile – not just notches from the corners of two tiles.
 This is tricky.
 I cut along the two short edges, then stood behind the tile wet saw with the tile (shiny side up) and carefully cut the space between.
 Tip: You must be very, very careful in doing this; in fact, I can’t recommend this strategy because of its risk.
 You’ll be flipping up the safety guard to cut the tile this way.
 A safer, yet slower, alternative is shown later.